-- 1. Attire must not be destructive to school property. - 2.
-Dress must comply with all health and safety codes. - 3.
-Dress must not interfere with the educational process or the rights of others. - 4.
-Shoes must be worn. - 5.
-Hats and hoods are prohibited in the building. - 6.
-Winter coats and jackets must not be worn in the hallways or classrooms. - 7.
-Bare midriffs, see-through garments, bare backs, halter tops, low-cut blouses and pants, spaghetti-strap tank tops, cutoffs, and torn clothing are prohibited. - 8.
-Obscene or profane language, provocative pictures, and alcohol/drug related logos on clothing or jewelry are prohibited on self.
+- 1. Dress must comply with all health and safety codes. - 2.
+Dress must not distract or interfere with the educational process or the rights of others. - 3.
+Shoes must be worn. - 4.
+Hats, hoods, visors, and other head gear or similar that prevent or limit recognition or identification are not to be worn or carried in school.
+This includes baseball hats and/or any hat with a brim or bill.
+Any headwear that is prevalent to any culture or religion is allowed.
+Students' faces must be as visible as possible for safety and security. - 5.
+Winter coats and jackets must not be worn in the hallways or classrooms. - 6.
+Exposed abdomen/backs/buttocks are prohibited. - 7.
+See-through garments, strapless tops, low-cut shirts and pants, cutoffs, and torn clothing are discouraged.
+Shirts that excessively expose a majority of the midriff are to be worn with something underneath. - 8.
+Undergarments are not to be exposed or visible. - 9.
+Obscene or profane language, provocative pictures, and alcohol/drug related logos on clothing or jewelry are prohibited. - 10.
 Chains, any other inappropriate or dangerous apparel will be prohibited.

 If school authorities decide a student is dressed inappropriately or offensively, that student will have the opportunity to change his/her attire.
-If a change of clothing cannot be done, the student will be removed from classes until an appropriate replacement of clothing is made.
 If none can be found, the student may be sent home.
-Multiple dress code offenders may also receive additional discipline.
-(AVSD Board Policy 221)
+Multiple dress code offenses may also incur additional discipline (AVSD Board Policy 221)